kylekrol/lin/README.md

 Linear algebra library solely using static memory alocation.
 It's been developed primarily for the [PAN](https://github.com/pathfinder-for-autonomous-navigation) mission.

-The library is structure into a set of individual modules.
+The library is structured into a set of individual modules.

 Most of the core functionality can be included with `#include <lin/core.hpp>`.
 This will bring in the basic matrix types, vector types, and simple operators - e.g. matrix/vector addition, element wise scaling, taking a transpose, frobenius norm, etc.